 A typical Hosted SAP consists of 3 layers of the Cloud:

 Hosted SAP Model can be implemented on various platforms, depending upon the organisation’s technical & financial preference.
 It can be hosted on a dedicated server, public cloud, private cloud etc. A dedicated server was typically considered by most of the companies in past as they believed that the physical server itself is fully available for their operations, however when it comes to a secured infrastructure a Cloud hosting solution is given more importance.
-Cloud is favored due to its scalable solutions that grow with your business, as you only pay for what you need.
+Cloud is favored due to its scalable solutions that grow with your business, as you only pay for what you need and can leverage vertical and horizontal scaling features.
 Many users assume that a Private cloud is something which is based on a highly isolated network & utmost security & thus it is worth spending a huge sum for hosting a SAP on Private cloud.
 But this is not entirely true; a public cloud can also be called an isolated network till an extent, it can also offer similar features if the requirements are well composed & executed.
 It is said that 44% of enterprises consider private clouds for hosting their SAPs.
 By believing a Cloud technology, 5% expenses can be reduced which result an increase in net income for the organisations.

 While selecting a Cloud provider who offers a Hosted SAP model, it should be taken care that the SAP / ERP solution is compliant with the SAP Adaptive Computing Controller (ACC).
 The server architecture should be based on SAP Net Weaver and fully integrated with SAP ACC that provides a standardized virtualization layer.
 It must include the Disaster tolerant efficiency & multiple options that will help the operators select one which correspond their requirements.
 Apart from all the above pre-requisites, the most significant thing is to make sure that the Cloud provider is ‘SAP Certified in Cloud Services’.